 The Daily Grill offers vegan starters such as gazpacho soup, a trio of hummus, sweet potato fries, and herbed brown rice with almonds.
 Vegan entrées are also offered, including penne pasta primavera, angel hair pasta pomodoro, and a grilled vegetable plate.
 You can also get a house salad with Asian ginger dressing or balsamic vinaigrette.

 Dairy Queen’s light smoothies are all vegan and come in several flavors.

 For a vegan burrito, Del Taco is a good place to go.
 You can get the 8 Layer Veggie Burrito, the 1/2 lb.
-Bean & Cheese Burrito, the Value Bean & Cheese Burrito, or the Jacked Up Value Bean, Rice and Cheese Burrito with red or green sauce.
-Simply ask for no cheese and no sour cream.
+Bean & Cheese Burrito, or the Value Bean & Cheese Burrito with red or green sauce.
+Simply ask for no cheese, no rice and no sour cream.

 Even Denny’s—known for its traditional breakfast, lunch, and dinner fare—has some vegan options.
 Denny’s vegan offerings include oatmeal, the Fit Fare® Veggie Skillet (ask for no egg whites), English muffins, bagels, grits, applesauce, fresh fruit, vegetable plates, seasoned French fries, baked potatoes with several vegetable toppings, garden salads with light Italian dressing or oil and vinegar dressing, and sandwiches that can be made with several vegetable options.
 It also serves a Boca burger.